 San Antonio Museum of Art

-Art lovers will want to make a beeline for the San Antonio Museum of Art, housed in the former Lone Star Brewery complex.
+Art lovers will want to head to the San Antonio Museum of Art, housed in the former Lone Star Brewery complex.
+The collection spans 5,000 years of history and includes over 30,000 objects, from Ancient Egyptian, Greek and Roman art through to European and American works.

-Free parking is available on site, and you can also get to the museum via the River Walk.
-There is an admission fee of $15 with concessions available.
-There are also free entry times on some days of the week, check the official website for more information, as well as opening times and details of special exhibitions.
+The museum is fairly large, and you could easily spend a few hours here.
+Free parking is available on site, and you can also get here via the River Walk.
+There is an admission fee, with some free entry times on certain days of the week.
+Check the official website for current information, opening times and details of special exhibitions.

-It’s also possible to buy an entry ticket with a 2 day hop on hop off bus ticket.
-The San Antonio Museum is also an option on the San Antonio CityPASS.
+The San Antonio Museum of Art is also an option on the San Antonio CityPASS.

 Buckhorn Saloon and Museum and Texas Ranger Museum